relay-zz/relay/README.md

 #### Localized handlers

-Since messages are passed down the node tree until it meets an object which is able to handle it, you can implement localized handlers.
+Since messages are passed down the node tree until it meets an object which is able to handle it, you can implement what we call localized handlers.

-An ideal example is in making status indicators.
+An ideal example is in making status indicators (loading indicators).

 When a status event propagates out from within a module, if the module can show it's own status, then it can handle it by itself.
 If